eandavis9/sample-native-php/README.md

 # sample-native-php

-I've dockerized this sample app because my localhost wont let me run Apache and Mysql using XAMPP anymore...
+I've dockerized this sample app because my localhost wont let me run Apache and Mysql using XAMPP...

 # To run, you must have docker installed